Shockwaves could restore blood flow for men with ED

 Summary

-This pilot study will test whether low-intensity shockwave therapy can safely improve blood flow and ease symptoms in 30 men with erectile dysfunction caused by blood vessel problems.
-Participants will receive treatment using a special device, and researchers will monitor for side effects and changes in erectile function for one month.
-The goal is to see if this non-invasive approach is feasible and effective.
+This pilot study will test if low-intensity shockwave therapy can safely improve blood flow and ease symptoms in 30 men with erectile dysfunction caused by blood vessel problems.
+Participants will receive treatment using a special device and be monitored for side effects and changes in erectile function.
+The goal is to see if this non-invasive approach is both feasible and effective.

 Get updates